Quickstart: Get started with Azure Sentinel

 - Azure AD audit logs analyzes admin activities, such as changes in users (add, remove, etc.), group creation, and modifications.

-Add a dashboard for your firewall.
-For example, add the Palo Alto dashboard.
-The dashboard analyzes your firewall traffic, providing you with correlations between your firewall data and threat events, and highlights suspicious events across entities.
-Dashboards provides you with information about trends in your traffic and lets you drill down into and filter results.
+Add a workbook for your firewall.
+For example, add the Palo Alto workbook.
+The workbook analyzes your firewall traffic, providing you with correlations between your firewall data and threat events, and highlights suspicious events across entities.
+Workbooks provide you with information about trends in your traffic and let you drill down into and filter results.

-You can customize the dashboards either by editing the main query .
-You can click the button to go to Log Analytics to edit the query there, and you can select the ellipsis (...) and select Customize tile data, which enables you to edit the main time filter, or remove the specific tiles from the dashboard.
+You can customize the workbooks either by editing the main query .
+You can click the button to go to Log Analytics to edit the query there, and you can select the ellipsis (...) and select Customize tile data, which enables you to edit the main time filter, or remove the specific tiles from the workbook.

 For more information on working with queries, see Tutorial: Visual data in Log Analytics